Arpit0075/AWS-usersApi/README.md

-This is React application that is using API geteway and Lambda function from AWS for the displaying data.
+This is React CRUD application that is using API Gateway and Lambda function (backend) for the getting the data.
+Site is deployed using AWS amplify.

 Here is the frontend Link-
 https://main.d39jd3p9en6gka.amplifyapp.com/